 Given what we know about the power of following up, what can online businesses do to create a similar kind of customer satisfaction that waiters were able to do with mere mints?

 Obviously that follow up freebie (chocolate mint or otherwise) works very well, but what kind of follow-up can be offered?

 - Free product training and support (includes things like access to a private forum)

 - Free widget or guide that is product related (and not mentioned on the sales page)

 - First time buyer bonus (can literally be anything semi-related)

-The "nicer" the gift, the better, but just like mints, the goal here is to leave people on a high note, confirming their purchase as the right decision.
+The goal is to end the experience on a high note, confirming their purchase as the right decision.

 If a simple mint can do this for customers who just paid for a full meal, you can definitely offer some value for free post-purchase, no matter what you're selling.

-PS: Might we offer you a free e-Book consisting of 75 customer service facts, quotes, and statistics?
-Consider it our free mint to you ;).
+Don't miss our free resource consisting of 75 customer service facts, quotes, and statistics?
+Consider it our free mint to you.